myedukrishnan/projectsato/README.md

 This project is way too big for me to do it myself - so i thought to just release this design.

-The smart contract has only two return functions:
+The smart contract has only two/three return functions:
 - Snapshot of the merkle tree to save for the client
 - Insert/update .onion address
 - Insert/update contract address (must be the same logic as application)